0x656b694d/qyaml/README.md

 Walk synchronously through `query` and `doc`, and print the branches of `doc[query]` as a YAML document.

-Single result printed as scalar.
-Multiple — as list.
+Result is printed as a list.

 DocTest setup.
 Run tests with `python -m doctest README.md`.